-Firstly, copyright owner may register his right at his own discretion.
-Such a registration serves the purpose of establishing a proof regarding the right ownership over the work.
-This method, the registration of copyright, is a procedure based upon declaration, and does not function as an establisher of copyright.
+The registration of copyright is a procedure based upon declaration and does not function as an establisher of copyright.
 It is not possible for the ideas to be registered within this method; however, when ideas are embodied in a form of work that is covered by copyright, then such works can be registered.

-In Turkish law, the copyright owned by the author of a work is effective on whole work and any part thereof.
+In Turkish law, the copyright owned by the author of a work is effective on the whole work and any part thereof.
 In this respect, the author can practice his copyright, depending on his own wish and will, in matters pertaining to both the whole work and parts of it.
-The most essential right within the scope of copyright is the right to determine the style of the work, and to decide whether a work shall be publicized, in case of publication, the date of publication.
-In this regard, only the author of a work can provide information about a work which has not been partly or fully publicized or introduced with the outlines thereof.
 The author of a work has also the right to prohibit the publication of his work by any means in advance.
 Any agreement made for the purpose of renouncing such a right is regarded as null and void.